microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 ### Debugging HoloLens 2 remoting via Unity package import

 If HoloLens 2 hand joints and eye tracking aren't working over remoting, there are three common points of potential issues.
-They're listed below in the order you should check them.
+They're listed below in the order they should be checked.

 #### MSBuildForUnity package import via writing into the package.manifest

 For the first point, the best way to check is to open Window -> Package Manager and make sure MSBuild for Unity shows up in the packages list.
-If it's there, you can assume this step succeeded.
-If it's not there, try running Mixed Reality Toolkit -> Utilities -> Configure Unity repeat the steps above for running the MRTK Configurator.
+If it's there, assume this step succeeded.
+If it's not there, try running Mixed Reality Toolkit -> Utilities -> Configure Unity and repeat the steps above for running the MRTK Configurator.

 ![MSB4U Package Manager](../Images/Tools/Remoting/MSB4UPackageManager.png)

 #### DotNetWinRT NuGet package resolution

-For the second point, the best way to check is to search your Assets for DotNetWinRT.dll.
-If this doesn't exist, you'll want to navigate to MixedRealityToolkit.Providers / WindowsMixedReality / Shared / DotNetAdapter in your Project view and select DotNetAdapter.csproj.
-Assuming part 1 did succeed, you should see a custom inspector with Build, Rebuild, and Clean buttons.
+For the second point, the best way to check is to search the Assets folder for DotNetWinRT.dll.
+If this doesn't exist, navigate to MixedRealityToolkit.Providers / WindowsMixedReality / Shared / DotNetAdapter in the Project view and select DotNetAdapter.csproj.
+Assuming part 1 did succeed, there should be a custom inspector with Build, Rebuild, and Clean buttons.
 Try clicking Build or Rebuild, and then re-search for DotNetWinRT.dll.
 If that DLL now exists, this step succeeded.

 ![DotNetAdapter Inspector](../Images/Tools/Remoting/DotNetAdapterInspector.png)

 #### `DOTNETWINRT_PRESENT` #define written into player settings

-For the third point, you'll want to navigate to your Unity Player Settings.
+For the third point, navigate to the Unity Player Settings.
 From there, under the UWP tab, check under Other Settings for the Scripting Define Symbols.
-You'll want to make sure DOTNETWINRT_PRESENT is properly written in that list.
+Make sure DOTNETWINRT_PRESENT is properly written in that list.
 If that's there, this step succeeded.

 ![DotNetWinRT Present](../Images/Tools/Remoting/DotNetWinRTPresent.png)

-If you're through all three of those, hand joints over remoting should be working!
-If not, there might be something misconfigured in your profiles for general hand joints on-device.
+After all three of those, hand joints over remoting should be working!
+If not, there might be something misconfigured in the profiles for general hand joints on-device.
 In that case, please [reach out on one of our help resources](../GettingStartedWithTheMRTK.md#getting-help).

 ### Removing HoloLens 2-specific remoting support